planetary-social/cleanstr/README.md

 ## License

 This project is licensed under the MIT License.
-See the \[LICENSE\](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.

----

-Thank you for using or considering Cleanster, a powerful tool in ensuring a safer Nostr content experience.